HugoMatilla/hugomatilla.com/src/content/web/projects/scondooiOS.md

 ---
 ![scondoo iOS](../imgs/scondooiOS.gif)

 This was a proof of concept.
-Writting a new scondoo iOS app from scratch.
+Writing a new scondoo iOS app from scratch.
 I used RXSwift, CoreData, MVVM and MaterialDesign, following the same architecture I used in the Android version.
 MVVM which uses cases where observing Database queries.

 <p>&nbsp;</p>